 This, of course, raises the question of the criterion that distinguishes between which values can be recognized and which cannot.
 It appears that in this case the criterion that Rawls sets, of reasonableness, can apply to this part of the discussion.
 Given the constraints of this article, I will not go into an in-depth discussion of the meaning of this criterion, but I rather will make do with Rawls’s definition:

-Persons are reasonable in one basic aspect when, among equals, for example, they are ready to propose principles and standards as fair terms of cooperation and to abide by them willingly, given the assurance that others will likewise do so (2005: 49, Emphasis is mine).
+Persons are reasonable in one basic aspect when, among equals, for example, they are ready to propose principles and standards as fair terms of cooperation and to abide by them willingly, given the assurance that others will likewise do so (2005: 49, emphasis added).

 But what does it mean to be ready?
 One way of interpreting it is on the psychological level, meaning psychological willingness to enter into a sort of negotiation with another group.
 But there is another way, to look at it as the epistemological willingness of beings with an advanced capability of offering conditions of cooperation.
 This is the capability of correctly reading the other’s positions, crises, needs, and possibilities.
 Of course, the two possibilities do not negate each other and may even complement each other.
 This is in contrast with a rationality that is derived internally in relation to a certain view of a given culture, a view that has values, moral assumptions, approaches from which things are deduced and judged as rational, and thus it is not appropriate as a criterion.
 In other words, in the public sphere, groups cannot justify their positions and attempt to convince others with arguments that are internal to their own positions.
 Sen continues this line of thought in pointing out that the idea of justice means that there are various points of view that represent various dominant values (internal to various theories) but all of those who hold those values can justify their choices in a relatively convincing manner, not only for themselves but also for the “opposite” position according to its parameters (2009:12-14).
 A secular person, for example, will view rights theory as expressing an essential element of humanity, while an ultra-orthodox Jew will present it through a different description, based on consequentialist ethics, at the very least as a means of protecting minorities.
 Both will be able to use rights as agreed moral facts in discourse with each other.
 In other words, the agreement on shared “values” is an agreement on the rules of the game of discussion, interaction, and decision; it is rhetorical from the point of view of the general public and does not necessarily reflect moral, political, and metaphysical depth.
 Like in a game, what determines our ability to play together is our agreement to play by the same rules, not necessarily to use the same justifications for those rules.